GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

 + Response 401

         {
             "message": "Should be authenticated as customer 1 instead of 5.", "status_code": 401
         }

 + Response 404

+### Update customer [PATCH]

+Update the customer data with the one passed in the request.
+A customer must have a first name, a last name and a phone number.
+That means that, when you hit this route for the first time, all of these fields must be given.

++ Request

+        {
+            "firstName": "Jean-Nathanaël",
+            "lastName": "Hérault",
+            "phoneNumber": "06 05 04 03 02"
+        }

++ Response 200

+    [Customer][]

++ Response 400

+        {
+            "message": "Cannot update customer data.",
+            "status_code": 400,
+            "errors": {
+                "phoneNumber": [
+                    "The phone number format is invalid."
+                 ]
+             }
+        }

++ Response 401

+        {
+            "message": "Should be authenticated as customer 1 instead of 5.", "status_code": 401
+        }

++ Response 404